Dublin

 If an asylum seeker informs the NDGAP that they have a family member in another Member State, the NDGAP requests the personal data of the family member.
 Depending on the case officer, documents may also be requested, but this is not a general practice.
 HHC lawyers have experienced a general sense of goodwill and cooperative spirit from the NDGAP’s Dublin Unit in cases where asylum seekers were requesting to be united with their family members.

-The Dublin Unit accepts documents (birth certificates, national ID) without translation and transferred them to the requested Member State’s authorities in a speedy manner.
+The Dublin Unit accepts documents (birth certificates, national ID) without translation and transfers them to the requested Member State’s authorities in a speedy manner.
 Communication between Dublin caseworkers and HHC lawyers was good and constructive, both sides working to realise transfers swiftly.

 The HHC is aware of one case from 2019 when a DNA test was used to verify the family link between two brothers.
 The costs of the test were not borne by the applicant.
 As opposed to the last such case from 2017, the NDGAP communicated the procedural steps with the applicant and the legal representatives in a swift and speedy manner.